-Problem is, Jamaica is a third world country plagued by poverty, income inequality and crime.
+Problem is, Jamaica is often experienced by tourists as a third world country plagued by poverty, income inequality and crime.

 If you want a safe and fun Jamaican ganja vacation, read this article carefully…

-I’ve visited Jamaica seven times, from one end of the island to another, and I’m giving you the most candid look at Jamaica as a vacation destination.
+I’ve visited Jamaica seven times, from one end of the island to another, and I’m giving you the most candid look at Jamaica as a vacation destination for marijuana tourists.

-Even though marijuana is totally illegal on the island, lots of people try to sell you ganja there.
+Even though marijuana is still totally illegal on the island, lots of people try to sell you ganja.

 I’ve been offered ganja deals before I even got out of the airport, by taxi drivers who picked me up from the airport, by street vendors, by children, by roadside food sellers, by hotel clerks, by waiters, by maids, and once, even by a police officer.

-Most of those situations are a set-up for you to buy crappy weed, get ripped off, or get busted…or maybe all three!
-Jamaica isn’t Amsterdam or Oaksterdam.
+Many of those situations are a set-up for you to buy crappy weed, get ripped off, or get busted…or maybe all three!

-Ganja tourist or not, your physical safety is best-assured by booking at legit all-inclusive resorts.
+Ganja tourist or not, your physical safety is best-assured by booking lodging at legit all-inclusive resorts.

-And some of these resorts, such as Hedonism, offer sex tourism.
-When you combine ganja and sex, you can have some very wild times, no doubt.
+And some of Jamaican resorts, such as Hedonism, offer sex tourism.
+When you combine ganja and sex, you can get wild fun!

-From Negril, you can access the famous mushroom tea cafes and vendors who serve a combination of fun fungi and ganja cakes.
-You can also access “ganja tours,” more about that later…
+From Negril, you can access the famous psychedelic mushroom tea cafes and vendors who serve a combination of fun fungi and cannabis cakes.
+You can also access “ganja tours” (more about that later).

 How do you get that famously inexpensive Jamaican marijuana you’ve always heard of?
 When you want to procure weed, make discreet inquiries of resort staff.
 Is this 100% chill?
 Not really.

-Nothing is 100% chill when you’re trying to buy marijuana in Jamaica: ganja is totally illegal there, and foreigners are arrested and held for ransom (a hefty fine) more than you might think.
+Nothing is 100% chill when you’re trying to buy marijuana in Jamaica because marijuana is illegal there, and foreigners are arrested and held for ransom (a hefty fine) more than you might think.

-However, resort staff (concierge, maintenance, drivers, valets, and similar level staff, not upper management) are quite used to being asked for ganja.
+However, resort staff (concierge, maintenance, drivers, valets, and similar level staff, not upper management) are quite used to being asked for cannabis.

-At best, they’ll hook you up to a cash-for-ganja deal.
-It’s always cash, so have it on hand ahead of time.
+At best, they’ll hook you up to a safe, easy, cash-for-ganja deal.
+It’s always cash, so have cash on hand ahead of time.
 And keep it hidden until the weed is in your hands.

 But keep your intuition on full alert and always watch the vibe.
 People see you as a rich foreigner, and they want your cashola.

-Everybody who helps you expects and needs a tip.
-They’re not just being friendly- they’re trying to survive.
+Everybody who helps you expects a tip.
+They’re not just being friendly- they want your money.

 If you get an honest seller with high-grade Jamaican cannabis, you can buy a pound for $100-400 USD.

-Unable to smoke all I bought on early visits, I later started bringing extract bags to Jamaica so I could make bubblehash.
+Unable to smoke all the marijuana bought on early visits, I later started bringing extract bags to Jamaica so I could make bubblehash.

 I’d ice a pound or two, extract the resin glands, and spend my Jamaican holidaze in a full melt bubblehash haze.